saurontech/Advantech-VCOM-Linux-Driver/doc/components.md

 ## TLS related CA & key files
 A few files are created during installation, refer to the **"keys/Makefile"** for details on how they are created.
 1. **RootCA.key**: This is the default RootCA private key, which is used to sign **key pairs**, keep this file private and secure.
 2. **RootCA.pem**: This is the default RootCA public key.
+This file will be publicly shared by all the Device servers
 3. **vcom.pem**: This is the default public/private key pair.
+Keep it private, should be accessed by this installation only.

-If the VCOM driver connects to a device server, which is already operating with key files signed by another RootCA private key, one must replace these files with the files created by **adv-eki-tls-create**, referencing the same "RootCA private key".
+If the VCOM driver connects to a device server, which is already operating with key files signed by another RootCA private key, one must replace these files with files created by **adv-eki-tls-create**, referencing the same "RootCA private key".